395t/review-assignments/_summaries/kang2019decoupling_2.md

 ## How is it realized technically?

-Experiments were done covering the different decoupled techniques to determine which were most effective
+Experiments covered the following different decoupled techniques to determine which were most effective

 Representation Learning:
 - Instance-balanced sampling